ondrejkonec/ondrejkonec/README.md

 # I'm independent web and UI designer/developer 👋

-- 🔭 I’m currently creating design system for RENOMIA, a.s. and their insurance applications
+- 🎨 I’m currently creating design system for RENOMIA, a.s. internal applications
+- 💻 Also creating front-end for Elpida.cz - Czech organization that helps seniors
-- 🌱 I’m currently learning from book "Form Design Patterns" by Adam Silver
+- 📖 I’m currently reading book called "**Form Design Patterns**" by Adam Silver and "**Design Systems**" by Alla Kholmatova
-- 👯 I’m looking to collaborate on project, where the web design or UI needs to be improved
+- 📚 Next book on my list is "Refactoring UI" by Steve Schoger & Adam Wathan
+- 🆓 I’m available for new front-end collaborations with designers

 ### Connect with me: